 Gibson extended this to their famous acoustic models with the Hummingbird finally receiving a defining model that won’t break the bank.
 From Keith Richards to Taylor Swift, the Hummingbird is one of the most recognisable and remarkable acoustic guitars ever built.
 The Epiphone Hummingbird continues this legacy with a blend of vintage and modern features.

 Find the entire collection of Inspired by Gibson on Epiphone.

 Orianthi is a homegrown Australian shredder who has worked with the likes of Michael Jackson, Steve Vai and Alice Cooper.
 Her team-up with Gibson has resulted in a knockout guitar that boasts a bold and heavy timbre.

 From its debut back in 1937, the Gibson J-200 set an unmatched standard for flattop guitars.
 Orianthi’s take on the classic features a striking cherry red finish and a Gibson ES-345 neck that not only makes it perfect for lead runs but marks a first of its kind — a Gibson hybrid.
 Orianthi is a self-confessed hippie at heart, so the pick-guard is decorated with amethyst and citrine crystals.
 You can hear the guitar’s incredible tone below.

 You can order the Gibson J-200 now by heading to their website.

 Fender has graced us with a unique hybrid that offers up the best of electric and acoustic worlds: the Acoustasonic Telecaster.
 This Tele-inspired instrument is surprisingly loud for its unconventional acoustic shape and works well in intimate settings as well as on stage.

-It’s a versatile tone machine with the electric pickup that can be played solo or blended with an acoustic voice to create new sonic possibilities.
+It’s a versatile tone machine with an electric pickup that can be played solo or blended with an acoustic voice to create new sonic possibilities.
 The leading innovators of the guitar are always a hard act to follow.